 Be sure to take time out between juicing batches to empty your bin.
 This is especially true when working with large quantities of fruits and vegetables.
 You need to stop the unit from emptying the pulp bin as it fills up.
 The cutter or strainer should also be cleaned.

 Juicing may sound scary if you have problems with acidity like heartburn.
-Still, many fruit and vegetables will combat the acid and help heal your gastrointestinal tract.
+Still, many fruits and vegetables will combat the acid and help heal your gastrointestinal tract.
 They include beets, carrots, grapes, oranges, peaches, spinach, and tomatoes.
 Try to drink at least 32 ounces of these items a day for maximum health benefits.

 When you start juicing, you will want to start with vegetables.
 At the same time, try avoiding, or at least minimizing, overly sweet juices.
 Sweet juices are excellent as a treat, but you want to reduce the sugar content to receive the true benefit of juicing.